kzkedzierska/sonics/README.md

                         input.
 Default: randomly select only one of the alleles, the other is chosen based on the support information from input.
+  --save_report         Save full report - including the parameters for each
+                        simulation.
+The files will be named with block and sample name, and stored in the output directory.
   -z, --up_preference   Up-stutter doesn't have to be less probable than down
                         stutter.
 Default: probability of down-stutter must be higher than the probability of up-stutter.